jbloomlab/seqneut-pipeline/README.md

 ##### max_frac_infectivity
 Require all fraction infectivity values to be <= this number.
 They should really all be <= one, but sometimes they will be larger due to noise but it's a bad sign if they get too large.
+This is not used as a filter, but is used to flag samples that should be examined.

 #### barcodes_to_drop
 If there are barcodes that are failing some of the QC above, you can specify them here and they will be excluded.